 Closures and Public Use Limits:

-Park management reserves the right to implement emergency road closures on a temporary basis any time public safety concerns arise.
+Park management reserves the right to implement emergency road, trail, or area closures on a temporary basis any time public safety concerns arise.

 Ground nesting, staging, and roosting terns and shorebirds are extremely vulnerable to disturbance and predation by pets.
 Pets, especially dogs, may chase, harass and kill nesting shorebirds, their eggs and chicks as well as disturb roosting and staging shorebirds if not restrained.
 In late summer, thousands of migrating shorebirds and terns congregate on the mudflats and beaches of Cape Cod National Seashore to feed and rest.
 To reduce disturbance to, and the potential for take of, nesting shorebirds, terns, and their chicks during nesting season; and to allow these and other migratory birds to accumulate the energy reserves needed for migration, it is necessary to prohibit pets from Nauset Marsh/Coast Guard Beach, Eastham; and Jeremy Point, Wellfleet; and Hatches Harbor Marsh, Provincetown, and other shorebird and tern higher use areas intermittently.